After a restless night with a four-thirty AM wake-up call, it’s kind of tough to find things to be grateful for.

 Answer ‘yes’ and your application is consigned to the circular file.
 If they didn’t want you before, why would they want you now?

 Answer ‘no’ and your application survives until the next cut.
 (Or until your life-satisfaction is found to be wanting.)
 I lie and answer ‘no’.
 I wonder where and when I learned to obfuscate the truth.

 I ignore the metaphorical implications and click the ‘submit’ button.

 I do not hold my breath.

 Later that night, I’m watching TV.
 A man defines insanity as the repetition of an action with the expectation of a different outcome.
-This bears an unsettling similarity to my job search.
+This bears a disturbing resemblance to my job search.